 The morning group trained between 7am and 9am, while the evening group did their workouts between and 5pm and 7pm.
 Both groups followed exactly the same training routine, which involved lifting weights 2-3 times a week.

 Although the difference in muscle growth didn’t reach statistical significance, subjects who trained in the evening saw their muscles grow more quickly than the group who trained in the morning.
-In fact, the evening group increased the size of their thigh muscles, on average, 30% more than their counterparts in the morning group.

 A follow-up study, this time lasting six months, shows much the same results [6].
 Men who trained in the morning saw their quads – specifically, their outer thigh – grow by an average of 12%.
 But the ones who hit the gym later in the day saw their thighs grow 50% more quickly.